Kidney cancer research

 A trial looked at a new treatment called naptumomab estafenatox to see if giving it with interferon could help to fight advanced kidney cancer.
 Naptumomab estafenatox is also called ABR-217620 and is made up of 2 proteins.
 One protein recognises the cancer cells, and the other stimulates the body's immune system to attack them.
 People in the trial had either interferon with ABR-217620, or just interferon.
 Overall, the combined treatment did not help people to live longer than interferon alone.
 But in some people with particular types of tumour it did help them to live longer.
 So researchers want to carry out more studies to see if naptumomab could help patients with particular types of kidney cancer.

-There is another trial looking at a monoclonal antibody called cG250, to see if it helps to stop clear cell kidney cancer from coming back after surgery.
 The CA209025 trial is comparing a new monoclonal antibody called nivolumab with everolimus for renal cell cancer that has spread.
 The researchers want to see if nivolumab works better than everolimus for advanced kidney cancer in people who have already had another type of biological therapy that blocks blood vessel growth to cancer cells (anti angiogenic drugs).

 Many of the new biological therapy drugs are growth factor blockers.
 They are designed to stop cancer cells growing.
 Some of these drugs are known as tyrosine kinase blockers (inhibitors) or TKIs for short.
 Tyrosine kinases are chemical messengers (an enzyme) that play a part in the growth of cancer cells.